inspec/inspec/docs-chef-io/content/inspec/resources/mssql_sys_conf.md

 ### Requirements

-You must have access to a database user that has access to the `SA` role.
+You must have database access.

 ## Syntax